-Error code Description 415 Message: ERR - Found multiple <retdir> entries before an <endoper> entries was encountered.</endoper></retdir> Cause: Found multiple RETDIR entries before an ENDOPER entry was encountered in the following file: Windows: install_path\NetBackup\dbext\db2.conf UNIX: \$HOME/db2.conf Action: Remove the extra RETDIR entry.
-420 Message: ERR - need to specify a valid POLICY or SCHEDULE in db2.conf for <database database=""> and <objecttype objecttype="">.</objecttype></database> Cause: Policy name or schedule name is not specified in the POLICY or SCHEDULE entry in the following file: Windows: install_path\NetBackup\dbext\db2.conf UNIX: \$HOME/db2.conf Action: Add an appropriate policy name or schedule name to the POLICY or SCHEDULE entry.
-425 Message: ERR - need to specify a valid ARCDIR in db2.conf: Errno =error_no : string.
+Error code Description 420 Message: ERR - need to specify a valid POLICY or SCHEDULE in db2.conf for <database database=""> and <objecttype objecttype="">.</objecttype></database> Cause: Policy name or schedule name is not specified in the POLICY or SCHEDULE entry in the following file: Windows: install_path\NetBackup\dbext\db2.conf UNIX: \$HOME/db2.conf Action: Add an appropriate policy name or schedule name to the POLICY or SCHEDULE entry.
+425 Message: ERR - need to specify a valid ARCDIR in db2.conf: Errno =error_no: string.
 Cause: Invalid ARCDIR is specified in db2.conf.
 Action: Add an appropriate directory name to the ARCDIR entry.
 430 Message: ERR - ARCDIR field needs to be specified in the db2.conf file.
-Cause: No ARCDIR entry is found in the following file: Windows: install_path\NetBackup\dbext\db2.conf UNIX: \$HOME/db2.conf Action: Add an ARCDIR field with an appropriate directory name to the following file:

-Error code Description 435 Message: ERR - RETDIR field needs to contain a valid file when OBJECTTYPE is equal to ARCHIVE: string .
+Cause: No ARCDIR entry is found in the following file: Windows: install_path\NetBackup\dbext\db2.conf UNIX: \$HOME/db2.conf Action: Add an ARCDIR field with an appropriate directory name to the following file: 435 Message: ERR - RETDIR field needs to contain a valid file when OBJECTTYPE is equal to ARCHIVE: string.
 Cause: RETDIR field does not contain a valid file.
 Action: RETDIR field must contain a valid file when OBJECTTYPE ARCHIVE is specified in the following file: Windows: install_path\NetBackup\dbext\db2.conf UNIX: \$HOME/db2.conf 440 Message: ERR - COPY or SAVE needs to be specified for ARCFUNC when OBJECTTYPE is equal to ARCHIVE.
 Cause: Found OBJECTTYPE ARCHIVE but no ARCFUNC in the db2.conf file.
 Action: Specify a copy or save parameter for ARCFUNC if OBJECTTYPE ARCHIVE is also specified.

-445 Message: ERR - Invalid <objecttype> entries: entry.</objecttype> Cause: Invalid OBJECTTYPE entry in the following file: Windows: install_path\NetBackup\dbext\db2.conf UNIX: \$HOME/db2.conf Action: Add the appropriate object type.
+Error code Description 445 Message: ERR - Invalid <objecttype> entries: entry.</objecttype> Cause: Invalid OBJECTTYPE entry in the following file: Windows: install_path\NetBackup\dbext\db2.conf UNIX: \$HOME/db2.conf Action: Add the appropriate object type.
 450 Message: ERR - OBJECTTYPE entry needs to be specified.
 Cause: OBJECTTYPE entry is not specified in the following file: Windows: install_path\NetBackup\dbext\db2.conf UNIX: \$HOME/db2.conf Action: Add the appropriate object type.
 455 Message: ERR - POLICY entry needs to be specified.
 Cause: POLICY entry is not specified in the following file: Windows: install_path\NetBackup\dbext\db2.conf UNIX: \$HOME/db2.conf Action: Add the appropriate policy name.
 502 Message: NetBackup DB2 Handle Invalid Cause: Internal communication between DB2 and NetBackup failed.
+505 Message: The input parameters supplied by DB2 are not valid.
+Cause: This error can occur when you use an unsupported version of DB2.
+507 Message: NetBackup Initialize Failed Cause: NetBackup encountered errors in preparing for the requested operation.
+This error can result from improper configuration.
+510 Message: NetBackup Read Config Failed Cause: NetBackup encountered errors in reading configuration settings.
+Action: Check that the NetBackup client and server settings are configured.
+Also verify that the db2.conf file exists and that it is configured.